-Designed to help students explore various career options and prepare for a career in aviation.
+This course introduces the student to the Federal Aviation Regulations/Aeronautical Information Maunal (FAR/AIM).
+Designed to build an understanding of the pilot credentials required for a career in avaiation and help students explore various career options.
 A variety of employment opportunities are investigated, including commercial, business, corporate, military and general aviation-related business.
 Emphasis will be given to careers in operations and flight technology.
 Airplane and helicopter pilot careers will be emphasized.